amixcos123/Documentation/mapping.rst

 - Models require a shader that is not provided in Hammer.
 In your extracted gamedata, open every .vmt file and replace "GlobalLitSimple" with "VertexLitGeneric".
 A tool such as Notepad++ can do this quickly.
 - The func_brush named "structure_seal" should be nodraw (no skybox required).

+Overlay Limit
+############

+You cannot decompile and re-compile the dota.bsp map as it has too many overlays.
+The overlay limit was raised to 8192 from 512 for Dota 2, but the compiler toolchain still works under the 512 limit.

+Fog of War Calculation
+######################

+Units can climb to virtually any height within the map, but there are only five Fog or War heights defined in the Dota 2 engine.
+They are:

+- 0-128: River
+- 128-256: Midlane
+- 256-384: Highground base
+- 384-512: Ward spots
+- 512-∞: Edge of the map.

+The camera will stay in place above 512 units in the Z axis.

 Building the NavGrid
 ####################